 How do you know your child is “highly sensitive”?

-Your Disney trip with your highly sensitive child deserves to be magical, and you can work on minimizing the meltdowns by planning ahead.
+Your Disney trip with your highly sensitive child deserves to be magical, and you can work on mitigating the meltdowns by planning ahead.
 But what does “highly sensitive” really mean?

 The word sensitive can have a negative connotation.
 Some stereotypes include: someone who is too emotional, has no coping skills, is fragile, weak, uptight, and has no “thick skin”.

 A more positive way to frame being highly sensitive is to say they are highly aware.
-Because of their heightened awareness, there is way more sensory input coming in via touch, sound, sight, smell, and taste than for your average child.
+Because of their heightened awareness, a highly sensitive child is often more reactive to sensory input coming in via touch, sound, sight, smell, and taste compared to your average or neurotypical child.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information